antgroup/Quark/README.md

 Quark replaces this mismatch with a **fine-grained, elastic, task-centric execution model**, making batch workloads better suited for real cloud conditions.

 ---

----

-## Key Contributions

-Quark makes three main contributions:

-### 1. Characterizing inefficiency in co-located batch workloads
-We provide a production-scale study showing that a significant portion of allocated batch resources is spent in non-effective states rather than useful computation.

-### 2. A serverless-inspired design for batch analytics
-Quark replaces the coarse-grained executor-centric model with a fine-grained task-centric model, and introduces:

-- scalable resource control
-- interference-aware scheduling
-- fast task provisioning

-### 3. Large-scale production validation
-Quark has been deployed at production scale in Ant Group and demonstrates substantial reductions in resource waste and tail latency.

----

-## Main Findings

-### Production observations

-In our production environment:

-- online services use only **22.0%** of available CPU on average
-- co-located batch workloads harvest an additional **26.8%** CPU capacity
-- but only **67%** of batch-allocated resources are used for effective computation

-Breakdown of batch workload utilization:

-- **Compute:** 67%
-- **Stop Idle:** 17%
-- **Slot Idle:** 13%
-- **Gap Idle:** 2%
-- **Start Idle:** 1%

 ### Results